christianscarlet2/scarletwoman-ai-chat/README.md

   npm run dev:front
 ```

+Tested with Cloudflare Pages, make sure to add appropirate environment variables to your build.

 ## chat history and new chat button
 optionally you can include the URL parameter ?sidebar=true on the client to enable the sidebar, chat history and new chat button.